COVID-19 City of Albany Resource Guide

 Thanks to President Joe Biden, Governor Andrew Cuomo, Daniel McCoy - Albany County Executive, and Alliance for Better Health for partnering with the City of Albany to equitably bring vaccine to our residents.

 Albany County Department of Health has more vaccine information available.

-Albany City Hall and other city buildings have been reopened to the public by appointment.
+Albany City Hall and other city buildings have been reopened to the public.
 To protect the health and safety of our residents and employees, residents are encouraged to continue accessing services online and by phone, when possible.

 In-person services at certain departments are only available by appointment at this time.
-Masks will be required to enter City buildings.
+Masks are required to enter City buildings.
 Some buildings and departments will remain closed to the public due to staffing limitations.
 Complete department-by-department list of City Service updates.

 I encourage you to continue to follow the Centers for Disease Control (CDC), the New York State Department of Health and the Albany County Department of Health for the most recent guidelines regarding COVID-19 precautions and symptoms.